ronen-agranat/minima/_posts/2020-12-27-2020-retrospective.markdown

 ---
 layout: post
-title:  "Looking back on 2020"
+title:  "2020 retrospective"
 date:   2020-12-27 07:00:00 +0100
 published: true
 categories: management leadership people
-image: assets/images/rearview.jpg
+image: assets/images/rearview.jpeg
 ---

 *The following article is based on my experience as a manager of software development at Booking.com during 2020*